female student working in the lab

 *This is based on fall/spring semesters only

 We recognize that, for a variety of reasons, some students may wish or need to change labs and research advisors after beginning the BRE.
 To accommodate this, we encourage students to start identifying a research advisor and project as early as possible.
 The timeline above has been designed with built-in flexibility to support such changes.
-If a student intends to switch labs and advisors during semester 6, they must promptly seek approval from the SJV PRIME+ Advisor to ensure they can complete the BRE in semesters 7 and 8.
+If a student intends to switch labs and advisors during semester 6, they must promptly seek approval from the SJV PRIME+ Staff Advisor to ensure they can complete the BRE in semesters 7 and 8.

 Progression of Responsibility